-Next, you'll work with your Program Coordination Team to find the best surrogate match.
+Next, you'll work with your Matching Team to find the best surrogate match.
 Circle encourages you to form a strong bond with the woman who will carry your baby(ies).
 If you'd like to find a surrogate in Georgia, you can share your preference with our matching team.

 During pregnancy, you'll be further developing your relationship with your surrogate, and if she lives close to Georgia, perhaps even visiting her for appointments.
 Your agency will be supporting you through each milestone, helping you prepare for traveling for the birth and ensuring you have everything you need to return home safely and securely.

 If you’re ready to start looking into surrogacy, you have many resources available.
 There are 3 key steps as you start the process.

 1. Research surrogacy.

 Surrogacy is a wonderful and fulfilling way to grow your family, but it's important to do your research to ensure that surrogacy is right for you.
 You’ll get an understanding about what surrogacy is, what the surrogacy process is like, and how to begin.
 A surrogacy journey requires a great deal of trust and honesty from all parties.